adriwitek/-Alternative-Regression-Losses-in-Deep-Learning/README.md

 Some examples can be found at Results folder.

 ## Usage
-Teh script call can be configured like this
+The script's call can be configured like this
 ```python
 ./nn_script  -r,--report_name report <str>
                   -n,--n_jobs <int>